Noise management in the construction industry

 The main contractor should plan to coordinate subcontractors so that the activities of one do not unnecessarily expose employees of another to noise hazards.
 It is good practice to nominate one person as the noise coordinator for all noisy activities.
 Site planning should include:

-- Preparation of guidance to workers on noise hazards and measures to be taken to reduce noise exposure.
+Preparation of guidance for workers on hazards and the methods to reduce noise.

-- Scheduling noisy activities to take place when the minimum number of other nearby workers are present (but noise out of hours needs to be carefully planned to avoid neighbourhood annoyance).
+Scheduling noisy activities to take place when the minimum number of nearby workers are present (out of hours noise needs to be carefully planned to avoid neighbourhood annoyance).